 The centerpiece of the two grants is a $4.2 million award over four years to fund expansion of the Rural Scholars Program, which was established in 1995 to introduce medical students to rural health care.
 The grant is one of just five awarded nationwide and is the largest award for rural medicine in the school’s history.

 “More Missouri doctors receive their medical degree from MU than from any other institution, so we feel an urgency and an obligation to address this growing health care crisis in our state,” said Steven Zweig, MD, MSPH, dean at the University of Missouri School of Medicine.
 “We already have several unique programs designed to offer our medical students encounters and training in rural and underserved areas, and this grant will enhance those initiatives in new and innovative ways.”

-The funds will also pay for additional enhancements to existing Rural Track Pipeline programs:
+The funds will also pay for additional enhancements to existing Rural Scholars programs: